 - A full transcription of the 1891 Census of Bythorn, which took place on 5th April 1891, is available as fiche set C16.

-- The above mentionmed fiche are available from the Huntingdonshire FHS.
+- The above mentionmed fiche are available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Lawrence consists of a chancel with north chapel, nave, north aisle, south aisle, west tower and south porch.
 The walls are partly of ashlar and partly of coursed rubble with stone dressings, and the roofs are covered with lead and slates.